 Light & Shadow

-The playful dance of sunlight and shadow can be harnessed and directed with window and skylight details.
+The playful dance of natural light and shadow can be harnessed and directed with window and skylight details.
 Clerestory, portal, and ribbon windows of different shapes, set at various heights throughout a home create changing patterns throughout the day.

 Bright squares of sunlight dapple the interiors of our Benedict Canyon and Mandeville Canyon homes.